 About the workshop

 This workshop is intended to support better decision- making by the use of policy analysis throughout the different stages of the policy process (preparation and planning, decision-making, implementation, and monitoring and evaluation).
 It will focus on how to find and use the best available evidence from research and evaluation to develop and implement policy successfully.
-The workshop considers what constitutes evidence for policy-making purposes and how robust research evidence can be used to improve policy-making.

 What the workshop will cover